-In classification tasks a discriminant machine learning technique aims at finding, based on an independent and identically distributed (iid) training dataset, a discriminant function that can correctly predict labels for newly acquired instances.
-Unlike generative machine learning approaches, which require computations of conditional probability distributions, a discriminant classification function takes a data point x and assigns it to one of the different classes that are a part of the classification task.
-Less powerful than generative approaches, which are mostly used when prediction involves outlier detection, discriminant approaches require fewer computational resources and less training data. especially for а multidimensional feature space and when only posterior probabilities are needed.
+1. SVM: In classification tasks a discriminant machine learning technique aims at finding, based on an independent and identically distributed (iid) training dataset, a discriminant function that can correctly predict labels for newly acquired instances.
+Unlike generative machine learning approaches, which require conditional computations of probability distributions, a discriminant classification function takes a data point x and assigns it to one of the different classes that are a part of the classification task.
+Less powerful than generative approaches, which are mostly used when prediction involves outlier detection, discriminant approaches require fewer computational resources and less training data, especially for a multidimensional feature space and when only posterior probabilities are needed.
 From a geometric perspective, learning a classifier is equivalent to finding the equation for a multidimensional surface that best separates the different classes in the feature space.

-SVM is a discriminant technique, and, because it solves the convex optimization problem analytically, it always returns the same optimal hyperplane parameter-in contrast to genetic algorithms (GAs) or perceptron's, both of which are widely used for classification in machine learning.
-For perceptron's, solutions are highly dependent on the initialization and termination criteria.
-For a specific kernel that transforms the data from the input space to the feature space, training returns uniquely defined SVM model parameters for a given training set, whereas the perceptron and GA classifier models are different each time training is initialized.
-The aim of GAs and perceptron's is only to minimize error during training, which will translate into several hyperplanes' meeting this requirement.
+SVM is a discriminant technique, and, because it solves the convex optimization problem analytically, it always returns the same optimal hyperplane parameter-in contrast to genetic algorithms (GAs) or perceptrons, both of which are widely used for classification in machine learning.
+For perceptrons, solutions are highly dependent on the initialization and termination criteria.
+For a specific kernel that transforms the data from the input space to the

+SVM model parameters for a given training set, whereas the perceptron and GA classifier models are different each time training is initialized.
+The aim of GAs and perceptrons is only to minimize error during training, which will translate into several hyperplanes' meeting this requirement.